CharanKocharla13/html-css-js-portfolio/README.md

 # Personal Portfolio Website

 Welcome to my Personal Portfolio Website!
-This repository contains the source code for my personal portfolio, designed to highlight my skills, projects, and experience as a fresher in the software developer roles.
+This repository contains the source code for my personal portfolio, designed to highlight my skills, projects, and experience as a fresher towards software developer roles.

 ## Features